Borat and the Germans

-The story: TT is a Jewish American author and theater guy who gets invited by a German publishing house (Rowohlt) to travel around Germany and write about his experiences.
-They know he is a cynic, and they invite him anyway.
-He thus roams about the place, talks to people on the street and to people in important positions (for example former chancellor Schmidt), and he writes about it in his own cynical voice.
-Then, after TT hands in the manuscript, the German publishers don’t want to do the book anymore.
+And so Tenenbom roams about the place, talks to people on the street and to people in important positions (for example former chancellor Helmut Schmidt), and he writes about it in his own cynical way.
+Then, after Tenenbom hands in the manuscript, the publishers suddenly decide that they don’t want to do it anymore.
+Luckily, he finds another publisher.

 Tuvia Tenenbom’s mean book

-First of all: the book is not a regular travel book.
-It’s rather a number of essays and interviews.
-And it is mean.
+First things first: this book is not a regular travelogue.
+It’s a number of essays and interviews.
+And it’s pretty mean.

-There are a couple of things that I really liked about this book.
-For instance, TT makes a point of speaking his mind, and his statements are bold.
-He says:
+There are a couple of things that I liked about this book.
+First and foremost, Tenenbom doesn’t mince words.
+He makes a point of speaking his mind, and his statements are bold.
+For example, in the foreword he says:

 “The hate for the Jew then, and the hate for the Jew today, as described in this book, is the same exact hate.”

-I also enjoyed some of the insights that TT gathered about the face of modern-day German anti-semitism.
+I also enjoyed some of Tenenbom’s insights into the specifics of modern-day German anti-semitism.
 Like the following thought:

 “Subconsciously the Germans think that if they occupy themselves with the Palestinians of Gaza they will erase from memory the Brown Bears of Buchenwald – and will look beautiful in the eyes of the world.”

-Then there are his musings about the German character, some of them pretty interesting to read:
+Then there are his musings about the German character, some of which are pretty interesting to read:

 “The Germans’ biggest problem is that they are very romantic, totally romantic.
 And romanticism is very dangerous.
 It can be turned into its opposite.”